nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/mongodb.md

 ## Connection Pool Configuration

 Nuxeo has `MongoDBConnectionService` to instantiate MongoDB connections in the platform.
 This service holds all connections to MongoDB.
-A default connection filled with `nuxeo.mongodb.server` and `nuxeo.mongodb.dbname` from `nuxeo.conf` will be contributed  with id `default`.
+By default, a contribution with id `default` will be contributed to the Nuxeo Platform, filled with `nuxeo.mongodb.server` and `nuxeo.mongodb.dbname` from `nuxeo.conf`.

 If the service doesn't have a registered connection for the given id, it will return the default one.